flan/SillyTavern-Docs/Usage/World_Info/global.md

 This makes [Keyword](./worldinfo.md#keywords) matching more strict, requiring that each keyword matches a word in the input based on common word-boundary markers (spaces, periods, hyphens).

-This is usually a good idea because `cat` likely shouldn't match `concatenate`.
+This is usually a good idea because `cat` probably shouldn't match `concatenate`.

-If you want to match words that start or end with a certain sequence of characters, consider [regular expressions](./worldinfo.md#regular-expressions-regex-as-keys).
+If you want to match words that start or end with a certain sequence of characters, consider [regular expressions](./advanced.md#regular-expressions-regex-as-keys).

 *Important: this setting is often incompatible with languages that don't use whitespace to separate words (e.g. Japanese, Chinese).
-If you write entries in these languages, it is advised to turn it off.*
+If you write keywords in these languages, it is advised to turn it off.*

 ## Use Group Scoring

 > Can be overridden on a per-entry basis.

-This adds additional filtering logic to entries when Inclusion Groups are in use; for full details, see [the entry on Group Scoring in the entry structure](./worldinfo.md#group-scoring).
+This adds additional filtering logic to entries when Inclusion Groups are in use; for full details, see [the notes on Group Scoring in the entry structure](./worldinfo.md#group-scoring).

 ## Alert on overflow